faseela-va/Airline-Passenger-Satisfaction-Prediction/README.md

 This project contributes valuable insights to the airline industry, facilitating data-driven decision-making to optimize the overall travel experience and customer satisfaction.
-It helps to seeks airlines with actionable insights for personalized and targeted improvements, contributing to a holistic understanding of customer preferences and expectations in the airline industry.
+It helps to seeks airlines with actionable insights for personalized and targeted improvements, contributing to a holistic understanding of customer preferences and expectations in the airline industry.
 By harnessing the power of ML,airlines can create a more satisfying and personalized experience for their passengers, leading to increased customer loyalty and profitability